iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 You are also unlikely to have a large quantity of compost lying around if you want to sheet mulch a big area all at once, so you may have to purchase some.

 One more consideration: sheet mulching will raise the height of the area considerably.
-The freshly laid material may as much as a foot thick, and the eventual settled height will probably be something like 3" above the former ground level.
+The freshly laid material may be as much as a foot thick, and the eventual settled height will probably be something like 3" above the former ground level.

 As long as you're willing to do a bit of work, sheet mulching is an excellent solutions for sites that you want to be very well prepared.
-For sites where soil fertility isn't as important (for example, native plantings or unfussy perennials), or sites that are in okay condition to begin with, it might be a bit of overkill.
+For sites where soil fertility isn't as important (for example, native plantings or unfussy perennials), or sites that are in okay condition to begin with, it might be overkill.
 I'm glad I did a thorough sheet mulching for the vegetable garden, but for most other areas of our yard, I've developed a "lazy" variant that works well with much less investment.

 ## Lazy sheet mulching ##